mateussouzaweb/kvm-qemu-virtualization-guide/Docs/04 - Virtual Machine Management.md

 ## Creating a Virtual Machine from CLI

-Now that you have solved the GPU BIOS, ISO and Disk dependencies for the VM, you can create and configure a new virtual machine.
-To finish, we just need to know the list of OS variants available to install and the hardware parts that can be attached to the VM:
+You can create and configure a new virtual machine directly from the CLI.
+First, you need to know the list of OS variants available to install and the hardware parts that can be attached to the VM:

 ```bash
 osinfo-query os # OS list